brainhack-school2023/perrin_project/README.md

 ### Data

 * Data used: [Resting-State fMRI from the Stockholm Sleepy Brain Study: Effects of Sleep Deprivation on Cognitive and Emotional Processing in Young and Old](https://openneuro.org/datasets/ds000201/versions/1.0.3).
 A functional brain imaging study where 86 healthy participants underwent MRI after normal sleep and partial sleep deprivation (only 3 hours of sleep) in a crossover design.
-Three experiments were performed investigating emotional mimicry, empathy for pain, and cognitive reappraisal, as well as resting state fMRI.
+Three experiments were performed investigating emotional mimicry, empathy for pain, and cognitive reappraisal, as well as resting state fMRI (rs-fMRI).
 * Fit with the research question: This study aimed to investigate the effects of partial sleep deprivation (PSD) on resting state brain connectivity, emotional contagion, empathy, and emotional regulation.
 * Obtained from: [OpenNeuro](https://openneuro.org/).
 The full dataset is multimodal (T1- and T2-weighted structural images, diffusion images, raw polysomnography data, task-based and resting state fMRI images).
-* Usage: For the reduced scope of this project, only the rs-fMRI data of the two sessions for one subject will be used, but the pipeline can then be used the same way to analyze more subjects.
+* Usage: For the reduced scope of this project, only the rs-fMRI data of the two sessions for one subject will be used, but the pipeline can then be used in the same way to analyze more subjects.
 The full dataset structure and metadata files can be retrieved without downloading the heavy dataset thanks to DataLad.
 This is useful to update the dataset to be BIDS-compliant and analyze data for only one subject.

 Note: An old page for this dataset can also be found on the deprecated website OpenfMRI ([A multimodal brain imaging dataset on sleep deprivation in young and old humans: The Sleepy Brain Project I](https://legacy.openfmri.org/dataset/ds000201/)).

 ### Deliverables

-* A GitHub repository containing all the elements of the project (the repository you are currently in!)
+* A GitHub repository containing all the elements of the project
-* A markdown file for the project description (the file you are currently reading!)
+* A markdown file for the project description
-* DataLad and Python code for updating the dataset to BIDS
+* A Python script to update the dataset to be BIDS-compliant
-* Bash code for fMRI preprocessing
+* A markdown file providing the Bash commands to download the dataset, run the Python script, and run fMRI preprocessing, all using DataLad
-* A requirements.txt file to specify the Python environment
+* A Jupyter Notebook for visualization (and machine learning)
-* Jupyter notebook for visualization (and machine learning)
+* A requirements.txt file to specify the Python environment for the script and the notebook

 ## Results